yanzhanglab/PGG_DB/README.md

 # PGG_DB
 Pseudogene-gene network database and similarity matrix (beta version)

-This folder contains the supplementary materials of our PSB 2018 paper.
+This directory contains the supplementary materials of our PSB 2018 paper.

 # alignment_matrix.csv.zip
 This file is an alignment matrix between the pseudogenes and gene families.
 Each row (except the last) is a gene family consensus sequence and each column is a pseudogene.
 The individual cells are the alignment score from ClustalW between the pseudogene sequence (column) and the consensus sequence (row).
 The last row is not a consensus sequence but the index (row number) of the highest scoring alignment in that column.
 This row number is the family to which the pseudogene was assigned.
 These new PGG families that are inclusive of pseudogenes and genes were then aligned within themselves (see below).